Xavier-Botswana/MarriageHack_Landing/README.md

 1. Login to the platform using the following credentials
 - email: `user@gmail.com`
 - password: `test123`
-2. Select anyone of the 4 services [Intention of Marriage, Floated Marriage, Property Instrument Registration & Change of Names]
+2. Select anyone of the 4 services;
+- Intention of Marriage
+- Floated Marriage
+- Property Instrument Registration
+- Change of Names
 3. Start filling in the appropriate information
 4. Pay the processing fees when prompted
 5. Submit your request